- Adding Images to a Product

 Turn ‘Gridlines’ on to help you measure and distribute assets evenly across your design area.
 (See below)

-For more designer specific information regarding the creation of images, formats and specifications, please click here.
+For more creator specific information regarding the creation of images, formats and specifications, please click here.

 For complete access to our guide files for all Zazzle products, please click here.